 What's The Weather Like In Cairns?

-Being the tropics, Cairns, along with the whole region of Northern Queensland can be quite hot and sticky.
+The weather in Cairns, along with the whole region of Northern Queensland, can be quite hot and sticky.
 Tropical storms can be daily and can wash Stingers on shore.
 But this also means perfect growing conditions for Australia's best produce!
 We went during shoulder season and I would highly recommend it.
 It makes everything cheaper, easier and quieter.
 We had no issues with uncomfortable or adventure-hindering weather.
-The humidity was never extreme - Nothing compared to South-East Asia.
+The humidity in Cairns was never extreme - Nothing compared to South-East Asia.
 The only storms we had were overnight, meaning we had all of the daylight to explore and then get lulled to sleep by the pitter patter of life-giving rain.

 If you can travel during shoulder season anywhere in the world, do it.
 It is never as bad as anybody makes it out to be.
 I've always travelled during the quiet times of a destination and it's always been fantastic!